jimsrc/c_lessons/README.md

 ## LESSONS FROM C & C++

-- _templates_: use of templates with linked objects :smiley: /play yeah
+- _templates_: use of templates with linked objects :smiley:

 Use:
 ```
 cd templates